mateuszniechwiej/Ms-1-LP/README.md

 * Social links test :white_check_mark:
 ## Testing Users Stories
 ### First-time visitor stories:
 >1.
-I want to intutively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).
+I want to intuitively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).

  The website was designed with a Mobile-first approach.
 All Pages contain a Navigation Bar Menu to allow users to navigate through the content easily with current page menu link underlined for more clarity.
 For longer Pages(Locations and Gallery) visitor will find "Back to the Top" button for better navigation experience.
  >2.
 I want to find information about the product and services the company offers.